limitlessloop/vets.gov-status/scripts/README.md

-> Updates the data powering the charts
+## Overview

 These scripts automate updating the data that powers the charts for the scorecard.
-They pull data from Google Analytics, Prometheus, and ID.me to provide udpates.
+They pull data from Google Analytics, Prometheus, and ID.me to provide updates.

 ## Running the scripts

 The scripts are separated into subdirectories for each data source.
 Inside each is a simple shell script called `update.sh` that will run the script and move the updated data into the `_data` directory.

-In the

-_Note:_ The Google Analytics needs a `serviceaccount.p12` file, which is a Google Service Account with access to the Google Analytics account.
+>The Google Analytics needs a `serviceaccount.p12` file, which is a Google Service Account with access to the Google Analytics account.
 There are instructions at https://developers.google.com/identity/protocols/OAuth2ServiceAccount on getting that setup.
+>

-_Note:_ The Prometheus script expects access to Prometheus (via SOCKS), and the addresses of both the environment-specific and utility prometheus instance API endpoints, defined as `PROMETHEUS_API_SITE` and `PROMETHEUS_API_UTILITY` environment variables.
+>The Prometheus script expects access to Prometheus (via SOCKS), and the addresses of both the environment-specific and utility prometheus instance API endpoints, defined as `PROMETHEUS_API_SITE` and `PROMETHEUS_API_UTILITY` environment variables.
 This will change when running of the scripts is moved to Jenkins (which has direct access to the Prometheus endpoints).

 ### System requirements